 Eleven was told this in the 2011 series, with the added complication of his companions watching his future self being killed.
 He got out of it, naturally, but decided to let much of the universe think he hadn't, as his Memetic Badass reputation was becoming more of a hindrance than help.

 From FlashForward (2009), Demetri didn't have a flash forward, making him fear that he won't live up until those six months.

 Played for Laughs in Friends when Phoebe's psychic friend tells her she will die in three days, making Phoebe distressed and trying to do everything she can to enjoy her last few days alive.
 Then it turns out the psychic read her cards wrong and she was the one who was supposed to die instead.

-The plot of both series of Garo.
+The plot of the first two series of GARO.
 In series one, Kaoru is covered in the blood of a Horror, and will die within 100 days.
 In series two, all Makai Knights in the show are branded with a cursed seal that is slowly killing them.

 In Season 4 of Fringe, September, an Observer, appears from the future when he gets shot by Jessica he tells Olivia that, "in every possible outcome you have to die" when she is waiting for Lincoln and Peter to return from the other side.
 In the season finale she is shot and killed by Walter to prevent the collapse of both Universes, however, she is resurrected by the Cortexiphan in her system (debatable fulfillment of September's prophecy).

 In the Heroes episode "Seven Minutes to Midnight", a waitress named Charlie is murdered in the diner in which she worked.
 In a later episode in that season, "Six Months Ago", Hiro travels back in time to prevent Charlie's death, only to find out that she has a blood clot in her brain that will kill her soon, no matter what.